picoded/JavaCommons-gitbook/README.md

 ## Summary of benefits

-It hase one core purpose : To let application developers write : __small, efficent, code__
+It has one core purpose : To let application developers write : __small, efficent, code__

 This is facilitated by the following features (for application developers)